Linear Quadratic Regulator#

 LQR optimal control problem

-Why is it called Linear Quadratic Regulator?#
+Why is it called a Linear Quadratic Regulator?#

 Discrete-time LQR#

 Consider the discrete-time and finite horizon setting, and for simplicity, let’s also assume a time-invariant setting (drop the subscripts in \(A, B, Q, R\)).
-Recall the Bellman equation (11).
+Recall the Bellman equation (12).
 Let’s update the equation with the LQR assumptions.

-To start of the recursion at the end of the horizon, we initialize the value function with \(V^*(x,T) = x^TP_Tx\) where \(P_T = Q_T\).
+To start off the recursion at the end of the horizon, we initialize the value function with \(V^*(x,T) = x^TP_Tx\) where \(P_T = Q_T\).

 Now, we expand this expression and rearrange some terms.

 Note that the expression that we want to minimize with respect to \(u_{T-1}\) is *quadratic in \(u_{T-1}\)!
-It consists of a constant term (depends on \(x_{T-1}\)), a linear term term, and a quadratic term.
-This is very convenient since it is straightforward to take the derivatie and set it to zero.
+It consists of a constant term (depends on \(x_{T-1}\)), a linear term, and a quadratic term.
+This is very convenient since it is straightforward to take the derivative and set it to zero.
 We also use the fact that \(B^TP_TB+R \succeq 0\) so that first order conditions for optimality are also sufficient.

 Recall from vector calculus: \(\frac{d}{dx} x^TMx = 2Mx\) and \(\frac{d}{dx} x^T M = M\).
 We have

 This turns out to be a rather interesting results.
 It tells us that the optimal control at time step \(T-1\) is linear in state!
 Despite the seemingly complex set up and optimal control framework, the optimal controller is simply a linear controller.
-While we could have, in theory, spent a lot of time turning a linear controller, we can now find an optimal gain with respect to our cost function.
+While we could have, in theory, spent a lot of time tuning a linear controller, we can now find an optimal gain with respect to our cost function.

 Now, let’s plug our optimal controller back into the value function and see what \(V^*(x_{T-1},T-1)\) ends up being.
 Note that \(Q_T = P_T = P_T^T\), \((A^T)^{-1} = (A^{-1})^T\), and \((AB)^T = B^TA^T\).